vpalmisano/webrtcperf/docs/config.md

 *Default*: `0`

 ## serverSecret
 The HTTP server basic auth secret.
-The auth user name is set to `admin` by default
+The auth user name is set to `admin` by default.

 *Type*: `string`